 How many embryos are you comfortable having transferred?

 This is a question you may want to discuss with the fertility doctor during your initial physical screening.
 It can be a challenging decision.
-We generally suggest you only have one embryo transfered at a time for you safety but you fertility doctor is the expert here.
+We generally suggest you only have one embryo transferred at a time for your safety but you fertility doctor is the expert here.

 If you become pregnant with multiples, would you be willing to selectively reduce?